jumanah183/jumanah-mohammed_OS-Assignment3-Starter/ASSIGNMENT_DOCUMENTATION.md

 **Q**: Explain the difference between ReentrantLock and Semaphore.
 Where did you use each in your code and why?

 **Your Answer**:
+In this implementation, I used both tools to handle different synchronization requirements:
+• ReentrantLock (for Data Integrity):
+• Where: Used in SharedResources to protect the counters and the log (e.g., contextSwitchLock, logLock).
+• Why: I used locks because they provide Mutual Exclusion (Mutex).
+They are designed to ensure that only one thread can enter a "critical section" at a time, which is essential for protecting shared data from corruption during updates.
+• Semaphore (for Resource Management):
+• Where: Used cpuSemaphore in the Process class within the run() and runToCompletion() methods.
+• Why: Semaphores are used for Signaling and Resource Counting.
+I used a semaphore with one permit to represent the CPU.
+It ensures that only one process is "permitted" to execute on the CPU at any given time.
+When a process finishes its quantum, it releases the permit so the next thread can acquire it.
 [Your answer here - explain your implementation choices]

 ---